SwannSG/jspy/memoryAllocation.md

 Scope Manager will hold *global.a* and *global.fn1*.
 Were 'fn1' to be called and first compiled, then we would add reference *fn1.a* to Scope Manager.

+Declarations are created in the compile phase.
+When a declaration is first created it has a value of undefined.

 ##Execution Phase##

 Declarations occur before assignment.

-Declarations are created in the compile phase.
-When a declaration is first created it has a value of undefined.

 Assignments happen where they naturally occur in the code.

 Function declarations are hoisted.

-Variable declarations are hoisted.

-Functions declarations are hoisted above variable declarations if there is a tie with same name.

-Function expressions behave like a normal variable declaration.

-Code as written.
-Example 1
+Example 1:

 ```javascript
 fn1();                          // works fine, 'fn1'
                                 // how can fn1 be called before declaration ?